gestimation/cifmodeling/README.md

 ## Overview

+In medical research advanced statistical methods are often required to address censoring, competing risks, and other intercurrent events such as treatment switching that interfere with outcome assessments.
 The cifmodeling package provides a compact and unified toolkit for survival and competing risks analysis in R. It covers both nonparametric estimation and regression modeling of cumulative incidence functions (CIFs).
 It consists of four tightly connected R functions.

 - `cifcurve()` estimates Kaplan–Meier survival or Aalen–Johansen
-  cumulative incidence curves with a familiar survival::survfit object.
+  cumulative incidence curves and generates a familiar survival::survfit object.
 Various methods for standard error and confidence intervals are available.

-- `cifplot()` generates a survival curve or cumulative incidence curve describing competing risks and intermediate events using marks.
+- `cifplot()` generates a survival or cumulative incidence curve with marks that represent censoring, competing risks and intermediate events.
 Visualization relies on ggsurvfit/ggplot2.

-- `cifpanel()` generates a multi-panel survival and cumulative incidence figure for publication.
+- `cifpanel()` generates a multi-panel figure for survival or cumulative incidence curves, arranged either in a grid layout or as an inset overlay.

-- `polyreg()` performs regression modeling of CIFs based on polytomous log-odds products and stratified IPCW estimator.
-This function is useful to estimate risk ratios, odds ratios, or subdistribution hazard ratios for a competing risks, survival, or binary outcome.
+- `polyreg()` fits regression models of cumulative incidence functions based on polytomous log-odds products and stratified IPCW estimator.
+  This function is particularly suitable for causal inference in terms of common effect measures, namely risk ratios, odds ratios, and subdistribution hazard ratios, with competing risks, survival, or binary data.

 These functions adopt a formula + data syntax, return tidy, publication-ready outputs, and integrate seamlessly with ggsurvfit and